Get our weekly guide to the best local family events!

 The greatest incidence of trauma to the primary dentition (baby teeth) occurs at 2 to 3 years of age, when motor coordination is developing.
 Injuries to primary teeth usually result from falls and collisions as the child learns to walk and run.
 The most common injuries to permanent teeth (adult teeth) occur secondary to falls, followed by traffic accidents, violence, and sports.

-American Academy of Pediatric Dentistry and the International Association of Dental Traumatology recommend guidelines for management of traumatic dental injuries.
+The American Academy of Pediatric Dentistry and the International Association of Dental Traumatology recommend guidelines for management of traumatic dental injuries.
 Your dentist is aware of the treatment required.
 However, you - mom and dad - are the first-aid for your kid's teeth.

-Don't panic.
+Always remember: Don't panic.
 Then, confirm that you are only dealing with a dental injury.
 If so, identify whether the traumatized tooth is a baby or an adult tooth, and what kind of dental trauma your child has suffered.
 In order for you to act as an "expert," follow the "Save-a-Tooth Recipe" below.

 Help your child to rinse out with cold water.
 Keep an ice pack over the lip and mouth to reduce swelling.